Oslandia/workshop-3d/analysis/01_data_prepare.md

 In qgis load N02.tif as a raster layer an put it just above the dem layer.

-In the LOD2 layer's properties, in the Style tab click on 'Simple Fill' and then on 'Data defined properties...'.
+In the 'roofs' layer's properties, in the Style tab click on 'Simple Fill' and then on 'Data defined properties...'.
 Check Color and enter the expression:

     ''||no2_red||','||no2_green||','||no2_blue||',255'

+This will allow you to color roofs based on their NO2 rate.
+But Horao is not yet able to adapt to such dynamic color properties.
+However Cuardo, our webclient, as we will see in a dedicated section, supports dynamic properties like these.